ShMazumder/tinyYOLO/revised/revised_manuscript_part3.md

 | Spatial (P4) + SE (P5) | 0.23M | 36.9 ± 0.9 | +1.1 |
 | **ECA (P4) + ECA (P5)** | **0.22M** | **37.4 ± 0.6** | **+1.6** |

-ECA provides the best accuracy (+1.6%) with the fewest additional parameters (<100).
-Spatial attention underperforms ECA despite higher computational cost, suggesting that channel-wise recalibration is more beneficial than spatial attention for the limited-capacity backbone.
+Hypothesis: ECA provides strong accuracy at the fewest additional parameters (<100), and channel-wise recalibration may beat spatial attention for a limited-capacity backbone.
+The accuracy deltas are `TBD` (ablation A3, rerun); the earlier "+1.6%" is retracted.

 ### A3.
 Neck Design: LitePAN vs. Simple FPN